 Supporting availability of all 3-character codes as gTLDs

 The strongest argument against free availability of all 3-character strings in the next gTLD round is the possibility of user confusion.
 For example, .nl is a country but .nld would not be.
 This could be potentially aggravated by gTLD registries trying to run/market a gTLD as a country code, e.g.: register yourname.can the new domain space for Canada!
 Although there are arguments to be made about a free market, it must be acknowledged that the DNS from its earliest days has recognized a space for domestic TLDs, and that the use of these codes has had a positive impact on the development of a healthy and productive DNS sector, especially in countries were the domain name system is still in its infancy – of which there are many, especially in Africa, Central and Latin America, as well as parts of Asia.
-A system that could potentially canabalize ccTLD markets, especially in under-served regions, cannot be in the interest of the ICANN community.
+A system that could potentially cannibalize ccTLD markets, especially in under-served regions, cannot be in the interest of the ICANN community.

 That said, while the DNS has recognized a space for domestic TLDs, in both policy and practice this has manifested through adoption of the externally developed and maintained ISO 3166-1 alpha-2 standard, which has been adopted in many other contexts outside of the DNS.
 This is of course one of the most consistent and transparent rules of DNS: two-character TLD codes are country codes and three-character (or more) TLD codes are generic – a principle that was invoked by this CWG when agreeing to maintain the status quo for ISO-3166-1 alpha-2 codes as well as all other 2-character codes.